-The first count was conducted in February 1996 on Oʻahu, with approximately 150 volunteers.
+The first count was conducted in February 1996 on O'ahu, with approximately 150 volunteers.
 In 1999, the Big Island was added to the effort.
-Kauaʻi began participating in 2000 and Kahoʻolawe began participating in 2002 - 2010.
-Currently, the Sanctuary Ocean Count covers ~60 sites on three islands, with an enlistment of over 2000 volunteers.
+Kaua'i began participating in 2000 and Kaho'olawe began participating in 2002 - 2010.
+Moloka'i island has been added to counts in 2024.
+Currently, the Sanctuary Ocean Count covers ~60 sites on three islands, with an enlistment of over 1,000 volunteers.
+We also collaborate with Pacific Whale Foundation's Great Whale Count on Maui to have a full statewide whale count effort.
 In the future, the Sanctuary hopes to expand this project to other islands.